-Your actual payment at maturity per security will depend on the actual maximum return at maturity, which will be determined on the pricing date, the actual initial share price and the actual final share price.
+Your actual payment at maturity per security will depend on the actual final share price.
 The examples below are intended to illustrate how your payment at maturity will depend on whether the final share price is greater than or less than the initial share price and by how much.
-The examples are based on a hypothetical initial share price of \$87.82.

-Example 1-Upside Scenario A. The hypothetical final share price is \$92.21 (an approximately 5.00% increase from the hypothetical initial share price), which is greater than the hypothetical initial share price.
+Example 1-Upside Scenario A. The hypothetical final share price is \$83.75 (an approximately 5.00% increase from the initial share price), which is greater than the initial share price.